 How to know what pellets to purchase

 Like hay, there are a lot of different types of pellets on the market.
 There are a couple of points to keep in mind when choosing what kind to get your rabbit.
 If you prefer to skip doing your own research, I recommend getting Oxbow pellets for your rabbits.
+I performed an analysis on the nutritional content of various brands, and this is the one that came out on top.
 They are a very high quality and reliable brand that I’ve trusted for years.
 My rabbit’s favorite is the Garden Select variety (check it out!).

 You want to make sure you are getting a brand that is just the boring pellets.
 Anything with colorful, fruity pieces is going to be way too high in sugar content and is not good for your rabbit’s health.
 Most rabbits will still love to gobble of those plain boring-looking pellets.

 Second, you want to take a look at the ingredients and make sure the first item on the list is timothy hay or timothy grass.
 Like with hay, alfalfa pellets are okay for young rabbits (less than 6 months) or underweight rabbits, but by the time your rabbit is reaching adulthood you want to make sure to transition over to a timothy blend.